 Where else is such an account used?

 The situation is similar with the naming of a large number of dozens in other languages - both in Europe and around the world.
 In particular, Irish and Scots also use 20 as a base.
 The Danes, when indicating a number from 50 to 99, also use similar constructions.
-In the Basque language and english to marathi, this approach is applied in general to all numbers within a hundred.
+In the Basque language and english to french, this approach is applied in general to all numbers within a hundred.

 Many inhabitants of the Caucasus perceive the vigesimal system quite naturally, since it has become entrenched in their languages.
 Georgians, Adyghes, Dagestanis, Avars, Ingush – this is just a short list of such peoples.